NZPC-Phil/NZPC/content/_index.md

 date: 2022-12-30T10:33:12Z
 menu_hack: "home"
 ---
-# Welcome to the New Zealand Programming Contest
+# Welcome to the New Zealand Programming Contest!

 ## The 2024 contest will be held on August 17th, starting at 14:00 (2pm).